surmistry/surmistry.github.io/index.md

 **Microsoft Azure**

 - Consulted in Azure for enterprise clients using the Azure suite
-- Provisioned, automateed and scaleed ElasticSearch OpenDistro Audit & Logging Architecture (ELK)
+- Provisioned, automated and scaled ElasticSearch OpenDistro Audit & Logging Architecture (ELK)
 - Backed up, restored, destroyed & reprovisioned an entire architecture & Kibana state from a snapshot stored on an encrypted Azure Storage Account
 - Maintain Terraform state files and restored state when  corrupted out of sync
 - Preserve high-traffic events with Azure Service Bus